niels-demeyer/scrapy-playwright-demo/README.md

 Welcome to my GitHub repository, where we blend the strengths of Scrapy with the versatility of Playwright for advanced web scraping.
 My journey began with an interest in combining Selenium and Scrapy to tackle JavaScript-heavy websites.
-As a testcase I will make the program log in to my 2dehands.be account and scrape the saved searches for my user.
+As a testcase I will make the program log in to my [2dehands.be](https://www.2dehands.be/) account and scrape the saved searches for my user. (you can have a peak in the screenshot below) Before starting the project, I wandered a bit around on github and discovered Playwright.
+It skyrocketed in popularity in the last 4 years.
+In the [Why Playwrigh?
+Is Selenium left behind?](#why-playwright-is-selenium-left-behind) section I go into more detail about this.
-For a more efficient approach I came across Splash an alternative to Scrapy, which uses fewer resources and is easier to install and run with a docker.
-However, Splash lead me to a dead corner as it was unable to handle javascript heavy websites.
-Going back to the research table this led me to discover Playwright.
-Unlike Splash, Playwright excels in handling complex JavaScript, offering easy installation, robust performance, and clear syntax.

 ## 📦 Repo structure
 ```